 This Quarterly Report on Form 10-Q contains statements that are not historical facts and are considered forward-looking within the meaning of Section 27A of the Securities Act of 1933, as amended, or the Securities Act, and Section 21E of the Securities Exchange Act of 1934, as amended, or the Exchange Act.
 These forward-looking statements include, but are not limited to, statements regarding our or our management team's expectations, hopes, beliefs, intentions or strategies regarding the future.
 In addition, any statements that refer to projections, forecasts or other characterizations of future events or circumstances, including any underlying assumptions, are forward-looking statements.
-The words "anticipate," "believe," "contemplate," "could," "estimate," "expect," "intends," "may," "might," "plan," "possible," "potential," "predict," "project," "should," "will," "would" and similar expressions may identify forward-looking statements, but the absence of these words does not mean that a statement is not forward-looking.
+The words "anticipate," "believe," "contemplate," "continue," "could," "estimate," "expect," "intends," "may," "might," "plan," "possible," "potential," "predict," "project," "should," "will," "would" and similar expressions may identify forward-looking statements, but the absence of these words does not mean that a statement is not forward-looking.
 Forward looking statements in this Quarterly Report on Form 10-Q may include, for example, statements about:

-- our ability to achieve and sustain profitability in the future; - our strategies, prospects, plans, expectations or objectives of management for our future operations; - estimates of our future expenses, revenues, capital requirements, and our needs for additional financing; - our estimates of and anticipated use of our existing cash, cash equivalents and marketable securities; - the progress, scope or timing of the development of our product candidates; - our expectations surrounding the potential safety, efficacy, and regulatory and clinical progress of our product candidates, including bempikibart and ADX-097, and our anticipated milestones and timing therefor; - our ability to obtain and maintain regulatory approval of our product candidates; - our ability to achieve and maintain market acceptance and adoption of our product candidates; - the benefits that may be derived from any of our future products or the commercial or market opportunity with respect to any of our future products; - our ability to maintain patent protection for our product candidates and protect our intellectual property rights; - our ability to successfully compete against other companies developing similar products to ours; - our anticipated operations, financial position, ability to raise capital to fund our operations, revenues, costs or expenses; - our ability to retain our key executives and to attract and retain highly qualified personnel; - our ability to successfully protect against cyber-attacks, security breaches and other disruptions to our information technology systems; - our ability to establish and maintain an effective system of internal controls over financial reporting; - the effect of uncertainties related to economic downturns, public health crises, and other macroeconomic conditions; - our reliance on third parties in the supply and manufacture of our product candidates; - the impact of applicable laws and regulations, whether in the U.S. or foreign jurisdictions, and any changes thereto; - the statements regarding our future economic conditions or performance, statements of belief and any statement of assumptions underlying any of the foregoing; and - other risks and uncertainties, including those listed under the caption "Risk Factors."
+- our strategies, prospects, plans, expectations or objectives of management for our future operations; - the progress, scope or timing of the development of our product candidates; - our expectations surrounding the potential safety, efficacy, and regulatory and clinical progress of our product candidates, including bempikibart and ADX-097, and our anticipated milestones and timing therefor; - the benefits that may be derived from any of our future products or the commercial or market opportunity with respect to any of our future products; - our ability to protect our intellectual property rights; - our anticipated operations, financial position, ability to raise capital to fund our operations, revenues, costs or expenses; - the statements regarding our future economic conditions or performance, statements of belief and any statement of assumptions underlying any of the foregoing; and - other risks and uncertainties, including those listed under the caption "Risk Factors."